Originally published May 31, 2021.

 There’s nothing quite like riding down the road on your motorcycle, enjoying the breeze.
-Unfortunately, riding motorcycles can be dangerous, in large part because of accidents caused by other vehicles, road hazards, and frequently changeable weather.
+Unfortunately, riding motorcycles can be dangerous, in large part because of accidents caused by other road users, dangerous and unexpected road hazards, and frequently changeable weather.
 While you should enjoy yourself, you also need to consider your safety every time you head out on your bike.

-In Louisiana, the law requires you to wear a motorcycle helmet at all times and on all types of roadways.
-This requirement is for drivers of motorcycles, motor-driven cycles, or motorized bikes and their passengers.
+The law requires you to wear an approved motorcycle helmet at all times and on all types of roadways while on a motorcycle.
+This requirement is for both motorcyclists and their passengers.
 Whether your passenger rides behind you or beside you in a sidecar, a helmet is mandatory.

 - Interior lining and padding

 - Working chin strap

 The chin strap has to be secured for both operators and passengers while riding.
 All helmets must adhere to detailed specifications outlined by the Department of Public Safety and the commissioner, also known as the Corrections’ Deputy Secretary.

 This law is standard across all age groups, motorcycle types, and insurance policies, so the key is to wear one that fits well and comfortably and doesn’t hinder your sight and hearing.
 If you have more questions or find yourself in an accident, contacting the Louisiana motorcycle accident attorneys at Dudley DeBosier will provide the fastest and most reliable legal advice and representation.